How to Pick the Right Walking Shoes for Miles of Comfort

 Whether you’re going for a short stroll or exploring a new city, it’s important to have shoes that support you.
 Here’s how to select the best walking shoes.

-Your feet have taken you down city pavements, up steep mountain trails and along dirt roads, allowing you to explore your surroundings at your own pace.
+Your feet have taken you down city sidewalks, up steep mountain trails, and along dirt roads, allowing you to explore your surroundings at your own pace.
 Those two feet deserve to be cradled in comfort.
-Whether you're taking a stroll around the neighbourhood or embarking on an adventure across the country, the right pair of walking shoes will help get you there.
+Whether you’re taking a stroll around the neighborhood or embarking on an adventure across the country, the right pair of walking shoes will help get you there.

 There’s no one perfect pair for everyone, however.
 Finding the best walking shoes for your feet depends on what you hope to get out of your journey.
 Here’s how to find the perfect-fitting pair for miles of comfort.

 6 Essential Features of a Walking Shoe

 As you shop for walking shoes, pay attention to how the shoes are constructed.
 To ensure they’re designed for walking, look for: